01 — Build

 Upload the firmware

-Download and install the Arduino IDE (free, arduino.cc).
+Download and install the Arduino IDE (free).
 In Preferences, add this URL to Additional Boards Manager URLs:

 https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json